Richard Seymour: 2009 season

-On September 6, 2009, the Patriots traded Seymour, who was entering the final year of his contract, to the Oakland Raiders for a first-round pick in the 2011 NFL Draft.
+On September 6, 2009, the Patriots traded Seymour, who was entering the final year of his contract, to the Oakland Raiders for a first-round pick in the 2011 NFL draft that the Patriots would use to select Nate Solder.
 Seymour refused to report to the Raiders in the days following the trade, reportedly unhappy about being traded to the team.

 The Boston Herald, Boston Globe, and National Football Post all claimed that on or before September 10, the Raiders sent Seymour a formal letter ordering him to report within five days or risk being placed on the reserve/left squad list, which would prevent him from playing for any team in 2009, and thus would prevent him from achieving free agency until he played out his contract in 2010.
 The Herald reported that Seymour was in fact in possession of that letter.
 The next day, on September 11, he was placed on the team's exempt/left squad list.

 On September 12, the Globe reported Seymour reported to the Raiders after the Herald had reported that Seymour felt "blindsided" by the trade.
 Seymour said there were "personal issues" concerning his family and that an NFLPA grievance filed on his behalf, which claimed the Raiders were not allowed to send him a five-day letter, was a "procedural thing."
 The NFLPA dropped the grievance shortly after, calling it a "moot point."
 He did report to the team on September 12, and started in the team's first game on September 14 in which he recorded six tackles and sacked Chargers quarterback Philip Rivers twice.
 He went on to start all 16 games of the 2009 NFL season, recording 47 tackles and four sacks on the year.

 2010 season

 On February 24, 2010, the Raiders gave Seymour the franchise tag.
 The Raiders and Seymour negotiated a long-term contract, but Seymour opted to sign a one-year deal worth $12.4 million on June 19, 2010.

 Throughout the 2010 NFL season, he was a starting left defensive tackle next to Tommy Kelly on the Raiders defensive line.
 He was ejected during a game in Pittsburgh on November 21 for punching Steelers QB Ben Roethlisberger.
 He was later fined $25,000 for his actions.
 For his play, Seymour was selected to his sixth career Pro Bowl, but did not play due to a hamstring injury and was replaced by Kyle Williams.
+He was ranked 66th by his fellow players on the NFL Top 100 Players of 2011.